Department for Transport road maintenance ratings across 153 UK councils

 Council Road Maintenance Reports

 Every council below has been rated by the Department for Transport on how well they maintain their roads.
-Find your council to see the official evidence that could strengthen your pothole damage claim.
+Find your council to review the published network-level rating and source data.

 Based on DfT Local Road Maintenance Ratings 2025-2026.
-Each report analyses condition data, spending patterns, and best practice scores to show exactly where your council is failing — and how that helps your claim.
+Each report analyses condition data, spending patterns, and best-practice scores.
+Ratings provide context, not proof of liability, and do not automatically defeat a Section 58 defence.

 Showing 153 of 153 councils